ministryofjustice/correspondence_tool_staff/README.docker.md

 To use this: "Actions" > "All workflows" > on the left "Combine PRs" > "Run workflows"

 See here for the [original developers README](https://github.com/hrvey/combine-prs-workflow)

-## Addendum

-Please note: the file upload functionality will not work locally without an AWS S3 bucket setup as a file store.